 Creating bags to heal trauma

 Judith’s story is one of resilience.
 Judith remained inside her house for years, trying to rebuild her confidence after experiencing a horrible trauma.
-Trauma of this magnitude is almost impossible to overcome and yet Judith, born a survivor, began sewing these beautiful bags using colourful African kitenge textiles.
+Trauma of this magnitude is almost impossible to overcome and yet Judith, born a survivor, began sewing these beautiful weekender bags using colourful African kitenge textiles.
 And with every bag she created, she began to heal a little bit.

 Judith was able to hire two women to help her sew – thanks to the demand from our customers for these vibrant weekend bags.
 She hopes to help other victims of trauma as her company grows, using sewing as therapy, and has begun community outreach to do so.
 These purchases have created ripples of healing.
 Now that Judith has a sense of purpose and a sense of dignity it is possible for her to help other women heal.
 Full circle healing.
 Our favourite kind.

-Out of Australia
+Made of Australia